hellojwilde/feed-stats/readme.txt

 1. In the "Plugins" page of the "Plugins" section of the admin interface, click on the "Activate" button next to this plugin's name.
-1. Under the "Feed Stats" page of the "Settings" section of the admin interface, type in the name of your feed on FeedBurner.
+1. Under the "Feed Stats" page of the "Settings" section of the admin interface, type in the full URL of your feed on FeedBurner.
 Click the "Save Settings" button.

 You're done!
 You can now see the stats of your feed in the "Feed Stats"